-Good timing brought all the components of Sportsman's Adventures together.
-Timing is the key to everything in life.
 Bad timing can wave a fickle finger, while good timing can swing a mean bat.
-It was a combination of both that led a fishing guide into the realm of television and on to become one of the most recognized anglers in saltwater fishing today.
+It was a combination of both that led a fishing guide into the world of television.
+That fishing guide was me.

-The day after poor timing put two different television shows that featured Biscayne Bay and Upper Keys flats guide Capt.
-Rick Murphy on ESPN in the same morning fishing block, Murphy decided to stop at Happy Days Bait and Tackle in Florida City on his way to fish a client in Everglades National Park.
-As he arrived at the shop, standing next to their boat in the parking lot were two anglers, who, like Murphy, owned a Maverick flats skiff.
+The day after poor timing put two different television shows featuring me on ESPN in the same fishing block, I decided to stop at Happy Days Bait and Tackle in Florida City on my way to fish a client in Everglades National Park.
+As I arrived at the shop, standing next to their boat in the parking lot were two anglers, who, like me, owned a Maverick flats skiff.

-As he walked by, one of the anglers, Mike Zimmer, commented on how much he liked his shows the day before.
-"Thanks, but those weren't my shows, I was only the guest guide," said Murphy, as he made a mental note not to run for the shop, thus letting his stalkers know the depth of his fear.
+As I walked by, one of the anglers, Mike Zimmer, commented on how much he liked my shows the day before.
+“Thanks, but those weren’t my shows.
+I was only the guest guide,” I said, as I made a mental note not to run for the shop and let my stalkers know I was afraid of them.

-In Florida City, in 1993, there were two kinds of people who approached anglers outside tackle shops, those that wanted your wallet, and those that were digging for information.
-Murphy figured it was the latter, as a plan to direct the fishermen to the "Low Tide Run-aground" ran through his mind.
+You see, in Florida City, in 1993, there were two kinds of people who approached anglers outside tackle shops: those who wanted your wallet, and those digging for information.
+I figured it was the latter, as a plan to direct the fishermen to the “Low Tide Run-aground” ran through my mind.

-"Sure, said Murphy, "Everyone dreams of having their own fishing show, but I know nothing about television and only a little bit about fishing."
-At the time, Murphy was thinking, "The tall, skinny one looks like he plays baseball."
+“Sure,” I said.
+“Everyone dreams of having his own fishing show, but I don’t know anything about television and only a little bit about fishing.”
+At the time, I was thinking, “The tall, skinny one looks like he plays baseball.”

-Taking out his card, Zimmer handed it to Murphy, as he introduced his fishing partner Barkey Haddad.
-At the time, Zimmer was the head photographer / paparazzi / celebrity stalker and manager at NBC's Miami affiliate.
+Mike handed me his card and introduced his fishing partner Barkey Haddad.
+At the time, Mike was the head photographer/paparazzi/celebrity stalker and manager at NBC’s Miami affiliate.

-Two weeks later, at the Miami International Boat Show, the three met again, this time to talk about expanding their efforts to create a show unique to South Florida.
-They would name the show, Sportsman's Adventures, and would play to the average angler in Florida that wanted to learn more about their sport.
+Two weeks later, at the Miami International Boat Show, I met Barkey and Mike again, this time to talk about expanding their efforts to create a show unique to South Florida.
+They would name the show, Sportsman’s Adventures, and would play to average anglers in Florida who wanted to learn more about their sport.

-Coincidentally, it was the same year Miami's expansion baseball team, The Florida Marlins, would win the World Series with Zimmer as Video Operations Manager for WTVJ Miami.
+Coincidentally, it was the same year Miami’s expansion baseball team, The Florida Marlins, would win the World Series with Mike as Video Operations Manager for WTVJ Miami.

-"We hit a home run with our first season, and have been the most popular fishing show on Sun Sports, Florida's premier television channel ever since," said Zimmer.
-"It just goes to show that you can't live your dreams if you don't step up to the plate and take a few swings.
-You never know when you're going to hit one out of the park."
+“We hit a home run with our first season, and have been the most popular fishing show on Fox Sports Sun, Florida’s premier television channel ever since,” said Mike.
+“It just goes to show you can’t live your dreams if you don’t step up to the plate and take a few swings.
+You never know when you’re going to hit one out of the park.”